 Art and magic are classic forms of self-expression and Kyle L. – a magician and a craftsman – enthusiastically embraces both.
-The Abilities First Supportive staff recently helped Kyle enter the NY Alliance for The philosophy and practice of including children or adults with disabilities in the same classrooms, programs, and community settings as people without disabilities.
-More and Innovation Art Show, where the 26-year-old was able to demonstrate his passion for magic, mythology, and so much more.
+The Abilities First Supportive staff recently helped Kyle enter the NY Alliance for Inclusion and Innovation Art Show, where the 26-year-old was able to demonstrate his passion for magic, mythology, and so much more.

 Kyle’s showcase featured his homemade Wizard Workshop, which includes spells, charms, and more.
 His overall theme, healing and empowerment, was inspired by the healing benefits he found in magic during COVID-19.

 Kyle, who lives in an AFI community residence and is supported through its Residential The acquisition of certain skills required for a self-sufficient life.
 More Services, hopes he can continue to share his craft and his love for magic and mythology with others to inspire healing within themselves.

 Kyle finds that magic comes naturally to him, and he loves mythology just as much.
 He enjoys sharing his passion with others, and often shares his craft with the community at local fairs and flea markets.
 During these outings, Kyle wears his ceremonial vestments – his tuxedo, cape, and John Lennon-style sunglasses – to express himself and further share his craft.